KDE/digikam-doc/menu_descriptions/menu_importtool.rst

 :menuselection:`View --> Show History` :kbd:`Ctrl+H`

     Show the history view with all exchanges between the computer and the device.

+:menuselection:`View --> Group Items`

+    This entry host all options to group items in Icon-View by features.
+Available choices are listed below:

+        - **Flat List** do not group items.
+        - **By Folder** arrange items depending of common parent directory in camera storage,
+        - **By Format** arrange items depending of type-mime.
+        - **By Date** arrange items depending of capture time-stamp.

 All other options are the same than entries available in :ref:`Main Window View Menu <menu_mainview>`.